natalieagus/50005/docs/NS/08-app-layer.md

 ## TCP

 {:.info}
 TCP (Transmission Control Protocol) provides reliable, in-order byte-stream transfer (“pipe”) between client and server in application viewpoint.
+It involves a <span class="orange-bold">three-way handshake process</span> to establish a connection, ensuring that both parties are ready to communicate.

 In terms of TCP implementation in UNIX-like systems, the series of instructions that handle TCP **exists as part of the Kernel**.
 For example, the Linux kernel is aware of the existence of network hardwares in the system and abstracts it into a set of link adapters.
 The TCP/UDP/IP stack is then aware of these adapters.
 They are further abstracted into higher-level concepts for users to use (via system-calls), such as the Socket API.